JSON vs Apache Parquet: Which Should You Use?

 File size varies depending on the content, compression method, and quality settings of each format.
 In general, lossy formats produce smaller files than lossless ones.
 Test with your specific files to compare actual sizes.

-Yes, JSON supports plain text, but Apache Parquet does not.
-This may be important depending on your use case.
+No, JSON does not support binary efficient, whereas Apache Parquet does.
+This may be an important factor depending on your use case.

 Both JSON and Apache Parquet are supported file formats that are free to use.
 You can convert between them for free on ChangeThisFile — server-side conversions are free with no signup required.